Chart Color Schemes

 Age

-Naracoorte Surrounds' median age is 44 years, slightly younger than Rest of SA's 47 but significantly higher than Australia's median of 38.
-The age profile shows that the 45-54 year-olds are particularly prominent at 13.7%, while the 75-84 group is smaller at 5.9% compared to Rest of SA.
-Post-2021 Census data indicates that the 75-84 age group grew from 4.7% to 5.9%.
-Conversely, the 25-34 cohort declined from 9.1% to 7.8%, and the 55-64 group dropped from 17.2% to 16.0%.
-Demographic modeling suggests that Naracoorte Surrounds' age profile will significantly evolve by 2041, with the 75-84 age cohort projected to expand by 118 people (81%) from 146 to 265.
+Naracoorte Surrounds has a median age of 44 years, which is slightly younger than the Rest of SA's median age of 47 but significantly higher than Australia's median age of 38.
+The age profile shows that individuals aged 45-54 are particularly prominent, making up 13.7% of the population, while those aged 75-84 make up a comparatively smaller proportion at 5.9%.
+According to post-2021 Census data, the 75-84 age group has grown from 4.7% to 5.9%, while the 25-34 cohort has declined from 9.1% to 7.8% and the 55-64 group has dropped from 17.2% to 16.0%.
+Demographic modeling suggests that Naracoorte Surrounds' age profile will evolve significantly by 2041, with the 75-84 age cohort projected to expand considerably, increasing by 118 people (81%) from 146 to 265.
 Senior residents aged 65 and above will drive 78% of population growth, highlighting demographic aging trends.
-Both the 15-24 and 5-14 age groups are expected to decrease in numbers.
+Meanwhile, both the 15-24 and 5-14 age groups are expected to see reduced numbers.